-> From Thomas II.
+From Thomas II.
 Hearsey.

 HAVANA, Aug.
-16.

-Dear Mother :- I now sit down to write to you these few lines, hoping that you are well. and to inform you that your son is condemned to death.
+16. Dear Mother :- I now sit down to write to you these few lines, hoping that you are well, and to inform you that your son is condemned to death.
 I hope that we will all meet in heaven.
 Dearest mother, bid them all good-bye for me, and kiss them.
-Forgive me, dearest My DEAR AND AFFECTIONATE SISTERS AND mother, for what I have done.
-God bless you BROTHERS: Before I die, I am permitted to all.
-Tell my dear sister and brothers that I shall never see them again on earth, but hope arrived, but do not fret.
+Forgive me, dearest MY DEAR AND AFFECTIONATE SISTERS AND mother, for what I have done.
+God bless you shall never see them again on earth, but hope arrived, but do not fret.
 Dear mother, we part I die, my dear brothers and sisters, a repent- to meet again.
-Tell George I have rememberand relatives, good bye!
-Forgive me, dearest A-, go to my dear mother and console mother; I go to meet my Father in Hoaven.
+Tell George I have rememberant sinner, having been blessed with the last ed him; he was a true friend to me.
+Tell Mr. rites of our holy religion.
+Forgive me for all the follies of my life, and you, my dear and affectionate sisters, pray for my poor soul.